caedm/wall-ink/README.md

 <img src="https://i.imgur.com/etozOAa.png" width="300"><img src="https://i.imgur.com/uxgWvmZ.png" width="236"><img src="https://i.imgur.com/bR7Etyk.png" width="283">

-The original design parameters were to display a room schedule electronically with no wires, at the cheapest possible price point.
+The original design parameters of this project were to display a room schedule electronically with no wires, at the cheapest possible price point.
 No Ethernet, no power wires, in a low-cost footprint.
 The resulting project has produced a AA powered WiFi E-ink device for under $100 (US), when parts are purchased in bulk, where the [batteries last a year or two](https://github.com/caedm/wall-ink/wiki/Circuit#batteries).

 The wall-ink project along with the [Wall-Ink-Server](https://github.com/caedm/wall-ink-server) include everything necessary to build the entire e-ink display system.